pkholland/mutantspider/examples/file_system/README.md

 "Resources" are mutantspider's term for files like icons, menu strings, and other data that you might have in a file when developing your application, and your code expects to be able to open and read that file when executing.
-The mutantspider build systems has a mechanism allowing you to list all such files in a way that 'make' can understand, and then make available within this <code>/resources</code>
+The mutantspider build system has a mechanism allowing you to list all such files in a way that 'make' can understand, and then make available within this <code>/resources</code>
 subdirectory when your application runs.